debops/debops/docs/ansible/roles/pki/pki-realms.rst

 These directories are created at the beginning, so that Ansible can copy private files before the actual PKI realm creation on remote hosts.
-This can be used to provide a set of identical private RSA keys to multiple hosts at once (using the directories in :file:`private/` subdirectories) or custom scripts that access external Certificate Authorities (using :file:`external/` subdirectories).
+This can be used to provide a set of identical private RSA keys to multiple hosts at once (using the directories in :file:`private/` subdirectories), custom scripts that access external Certificate Authorities (using :file:`external/` subdirectories), or DNS challenge API keys.

 Next, PKI realm directories are created on the remote host: